Table of Contents

 - In order for a raid to be successful, the raiders must cross the check line from one foot with other flying in the air.
 The raiding time is only 30 seconds.
 If the raider fails to come back in this time, then they move out of the game and the defenders get a point.
 Players getting out of the game are made to sit in a sitting block and return to the game in the same order, they moved out.

 - There are, however, bonus points available in Kabaddi.
 If someone moves out of the boundary, the opponent team earns a point.
 The raiders have the opportunity to earn bonus points by touching the bonus line in the opponent’s court.
 However, this line is active only when 6 or more players are in the opposition court.

 There is not hard and fast rule when it comes to winning the game.
-The rule is quite evident till now that the team with more points win the game.
-In case of tie, the game is declared to be draw and there is no tie-breaker available, according to the traditional kabaddi rules.
+The rule is quite evident until now that the team with more points win the game.
+In case of a tie, the game is declared to draw and there is no tie-breaker available, according to the traditional kabaddi rules.

 Read more: Kickball Rules: How to Play Kickball Game

 Looking for Kickball team names?
 Check out: 180+ Killer Kickball Team Names